alex-kulcsar/introcs-tutorials/s01-lab0101-part1.md

 **Questions**

--   What new properties appear?
+-   What new items appear?
--   What is the purpose of each of the new properties?
+-   What is the purpose of each of the new items?

 ```blocks
 let mySprite: Sprite = sprites.create(img`.`, SpriteKind.Player)